What's in this post...

 But in that time I’d also hired someone to deep clean the house.
 And I’d filled the freezer with cooked meals.
 Not to mention a few other things that took some of the homemaking stress off my shoulders.
 In the end, I was able to manage it until the biggest root (pregnancy hormones) was no longer a factor.

 And these days?
-I’ve added two more children to our family.
+I’ve added three more children to our family.
 But instead of waking up hourly, we all sleep like babies.